What is Windows 10/11 recovery disk?

 Way 2: Use third-party tool recovery drive

 1. Connect the backup drive containing system image and recovery disk to your computer.
-Then, boot your computer with the disk.
+Then, boot your computer with the disk created by AOMEI Backupper.

 3. Select "Restore this system image" and tick "Restore system to other location" if necessary, then click "Next".

-4. Select a destination disk to store the backup image and click "Next".
+4. (Optional) To restore system to a different location, select a destination disk to store the backup image and click "Next".
 If the destination disk is a new one, please connect it in advance.

-5. Tick "SSD Alignment" to accelerate the writting or reading speed of SSD disk.
+5. If you are restoring system to an SSD, tick "SSD Alignment" to accelerate the writing and reading speed of SSD disk.
 Then, click "Start Restore" to restore system image using recovery disk.

 A problem occurred while creating the recovery drive?